KellyEgesa/Quotes/README.md

 | Up vote a quote                    |            up vote             |          Uploads increases by 1           |
 | Down vote a quote                  |           down vote            |         Downvotes increases by 1          |

+## Known Bugs

+There are no known bugs

+## Setup/Installation Requirements

+- Setup git
+- Open the terminal application by either clicking on the terminal icon or by clicking Ctrl + alt + T
+- Create a new folder called Quote by pressing mkdir Quote and pressing enter
+- Navigate to Quote by pressing cd Quote and pressing enter
+- Go to KellyEgesa github user name on the browser, click on respositories, Click on Quotes then click on clone or download option
+- Copy paste the given Url
+- Press git clone plus the url on the terminalthen press center
+- You now have successfully gotten the website

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.